 Once a comprehensive ADD evaluation has been completed, treatment can begin.
 If you choose to pursue treatment at the Sachs Center, you will meet with our ADD/ADHD specialist to begin formulating a plan to manage your challenges.

 Dr. Sachs has developed a unique holistic protocol for managing ADD in adults.
 The model for Adult ADD and ADHD treatment we use in our New York offices involves psychoeducation, individual therapy and medication if warranted.
 Additionally, for those individuals who do not want to take medication, Neurofeedback can be explored.

 - Admitting you have a problem and understanding that external support is necessary to complete the 15 steps.

 - Understanding that isolation or “doing it all by yourself” will not work.

-- Survival mode leads to unintentional selfishness.
+- Moreover, understanding that survival mode leads to unintentional selfishness.

-Three: Taking Care of Oneself
+Taking Care of Oneself

-Four: Proactive V. Reactive
+Proactive V. Reactive